EvanKomp/aide/docs/methods_catalog.md

 # Catalog of recent ML + DE publications

+Works that help define the contours of the space are retained.
+Work that is either not seminal or is captured by the other work is not given.
 Design considerations from the methods unto the framework are noted.

+## Learning the fitness landscape publications

+### Romero, P. A., Krause, A. & Arnold, F. H. Navigating the protein fitness landscape with Gaussian processes.
+Proceedings of the National Academy of Sciences 110, E193–E201 (2013).
+- __Summary__: Authors show that GPs can predict arbitrary protein properties from sequences, and the uncertainty from the model can be used to explore holes in the fitness landscape.

+### Hopf, T. A. et al. Mutation effects predicted from sequence co-variation.
+Nat Biotechnol 35, 128–135 (2017).
+- __Summary__: MSA model (trained per each MSA) predicts liklihood of mutations incorporating pairwise interactions.
+"EVMutation"
+- __Design Considerations__:
+    1. See the DeepSequence notes below

+### Riesselman, A. J., Ingraham, J. B. & Marks, D. S. Deep generative models of genetic variation capture the effects of mutations.
+Nat Methods 15, 816–822 (2018).
+- __Summary__: MSA model (trained per each MSA) predicts liklihood of mutations incorporating high order interaction effects by relating the mutations occuring to latent distribution.
+Incorporates some bio structure into the architecture/training.
+"DeepSequence"
+- __Design Considerations__:
+    1. Can be used to evaluate mutations zero shot, as was done to design training set in ftMLDE.
+Could be wrapped into an Estimator
+    2. The model can only provide information for specific positions within the WT protein, variants are described by mutation strings and breaks for positions outside of the focus of the MSA.
+In our framework, to use a tool like this, variants must be able to be described as a set of positonal mutation without indels.
+We should have a check for this for some models.
+Eg. have properties of the Variant class that indicate if it has indels.

+### Riesselman, A. et al. Accelerating Protein Design Using Autoregressive Generative Models.
+757252 Preprint at https://doi.org/10.1101/757252 (2019).
+- __Summary__: Family model (trained per each Family) predicts liklihood of variants incorporating high order interaction effects by modeling the causal probability of AA strings in the family.
+Eg. Train causal language model (Not a transformer, comparitavely low parameter) to a protein family. probability of a variant is the product probability of all causal token probs.
+Differs from their DeepSequence work in that it is not a position/mutation based model and can handle indels.
+- __Design Considerations__:
+    1. Can be used to evaluate mutations zero shot, as was done to design training set in ftMLDE.
+Could be wrapped into an Estimator

+### HSU combine models

-## Publications
+## DE Publications
 ### Fox, R. J. et al. Improving catalytic function by ProSAR-driven enzyme evolution.
 Nat Biotechnol 25, 338–344 (2007).
 - __Summary__: The authors utilize a number of techniques to generate variation (saturation, random, inclusion of close homologs, and gene shuffling) and from the generated variation the indentify each possible mutation to design a combinatorial library.
 The use semi synthetic oligonucleotides to sample from permutations of the library to screen.
 A linear PLAS model is trained with a single coefficient for each possible binary mutation eg. A123T has a different coefficient than A123G.
 After each round, large coefficients from the model that are sufficiently confident (over multiple variants with that mutation) are used to filter out bad or neutral mutations.
 Beneficial mutations are fixed and cycled back into the library, along with some fresh variation.
 - __Design considerations__:
     1. This method does not filter variants to test, it saturates the library with good mutations.
 This suggests that "estimators" may need to be used in the context of variant generation, not only aquisition functions.
     2. This method would require one to be able to join libraries.
 Eg. the user inputs a library of variants with tested scores, A library of mutations is produced by the PLAS estimator.
 This library needs to be joined with other mutations from variation like random mutagenesis

-### Romero, P. A., Krause, A. & Arnold, F. H. Navigating the protein fitness landscape with Gaussian processes.
-Proceedings of the National Academy of Sciences 110, E193–E201 (2013).
-- __Summary__: Authors show that GPs can predict arbitrary protein properties from sequences, and the uncertainty from the model can be used to explore holes in the fitness landscape.

 ### Saito, Y. et al. Machine-Learning-Guided Mutagenesis for Directed Evolution of Fluorescent Proteins.
 ACS Synth.
 Biol.
 7, 2014–2022 (2018).
 - __Summary__: An initial random library is developed via point saturation mutagenesis and random mutagensis at four residue positions, which are used to train a GP.
 Used physicochemical residue features (residue wise features) concatenated to train a GP (COMBO) and used probability-of-improvement as an aquisition function.
 Eg. assuming guassian, the cumulative mass function of performance greater than the current step.